 - The petition is served on the Commonwealth's Attorney.
 The Commonwealth has 21 days to respond, although they are not always required to file a written answer.

 - You get fingerprinted.
 You must get a full set of fingerprints from a law enforcement agency.
 You must provide a copy of your expungement petition to that law enforcement agency to be provided to Virginia State Police.

 - The law enforcement agency submits your fingerprints to the Central Criminal Records Exchange with a copy of your expungement petition.

 - Central Criminal Records Exchange sends a copy of your criminal history, a copy of the Central Criminal Records Exchange documents you want expunged, and your fingerprints to the Court.

 - The Court will rule on your expungement, and if it is granted, it will forward the necessary information to the Virginia State Police to complete the expungement process.
 Finally, once your records have been expunged, Virginia State Police will send a letter confirming the completion of the expungement process.

 An expungement can improve your future by removing a significant barrier to entry for jobs, schools, and other opportunities.

 Don’t try to do this alone.
 You have too much at stake.
-Instead, consult an experienced Virginia expungement attorney to make sure you have grounds for an expungement and that you take all of the required steps to get the relief you seek.
+Instead, consult an experienced Fairfax expungement attorney to make sure you have grounds for an expungement and that you take all of the required steps to get the relief you seek.
 Contact our Fairfax criminal law attorneys today to learn more.